hbuchel/heather-buchel.com/content/blog/2025/01/2024-games-review.md

 ### Pax Dei

 Didn't play.
 It was a game that looked too good to be true.
+This was even [a thought I had early on](https://mstdn.games/@hebby/111739154263350420) when it was announced.
 When early access rolled around and people started streaming it, I got the vibe it probably wasn't for me.
 My main issue, is really I feel too old now to play games that require me to be online for large amounts of time AND to play with a huge group of people.
 That's my issue with most games in the sandbox genre; when the population falls off, there usually isn't much of a game to play on your own or with a smaller group.
 Which is a shame, because they always SOUND fun, but without other gameplay loops besides grinding materials and pvping in large groups, I'm always dissapointed in the actual fun-ness of them.
 Maybe it's too early, and I'll give it a little more time to cook.

 ### Ashes of Creation